zhanggq96/zhanggq96.github.io/projects.markdown

 <!--/* -------------------------------- */-->

 Here are some of the projects I've worked on.
-They can be viewed on <a href="https://github.com/Maytide">my github</a>.
+They can also be viewed on <a href="https://github.com/Maytide">my github</a>.

 <!--https://stackoverflow.com/questions/19089933/how-to-position-two-elements-side-by-side-using-css-->
 <div class="project-container">